Edalatifar/Deep-Learning-and-Heat-Transfer/README.md

+( This is under test.
+The dataset files will soon be added
 # Deep-Learning-and-Heat-Transfer
 This is a dataset for the conduction heat transfer phenomena.
 The description of the dataset is as follows:
 Article Adress: ....